Posted On Aug 06, 2020

 Pale stool

-Genetic hepatitis: Various genetic diseases such as hemochromatosis, alpha-1-antitrypsin deficiency, and Wilson's disease results in liver inflammation.
+Various genetic diseases such as hemochromatosis, alpha-1-antitrypsin deficiency, and Wilson's disease result in liver inflammation.

-Ischemic hepatitis: Reduction or blockage in blood flow to the liver lead to liver inflammation.
+Reduction or blockage in blood flow to the liver leads to liver inflammation.
 Venous insufficiency, shock, and heart failure may result in ischemic hepatitis.

 In many cases, untreated hepatitis may progress to cause the following complications: